Slohrsh/certificates-explained/learning-openssl.md

     openssl req -new -key private_key.pem -out request.csr
     ```
   - Provide details such as Country, Organization, and Common Name (e.g., domain name).
+  - Take a look into the CSR with [CSR Decoder](https://ssl-trust.com/SSL-Zertifikate/csr-decoder)

 ---